SHUR1K-N/ScrambleNinja-File-Scrambler/README.md

 This project was created in Python.

-## File types tested as of yet & confirmed as fully supported
+## File types tested so far & confirmed as fully supported
 - **.EXE**
 - **.FLAC**
 - **.JPEG / .JPG**